ekernf01/battle-lab-guide/cloud_compute/Cloud Computing Guide.md

 ### Uploading data outside of AWS to S3

 1. SSH into your EC2 instance
-2. Use `scp` to download data from MARCC to your instance
+2. Use `scp` or `rsync` to download data from MARCC to your instance
 3. Use AWS CLI to upload data from your instance to S3

 You have to first download MARCC data to our EBS volume because AWS CLI cannot be installed on MARCC.
 For information on using `scp`, click [here](https://kb.iu.edu/d/agye).
+For information on using `rsync`, click [here](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories).

 ### Snapshots and switching instances

-Snapshots are incremental backups of a EBS volume.
-You can use them to restore your work to a previous state, or convert the snapshot into an AMI to launch a new instance with a different instance type.
+Snapshots are incremental backups of a EBS volume (similar to time machine on Mac).
+You can use them to restore your EBS volume to a previous state, or convert the snapshot into an AMI to launch a new instance with a different instance type.